-Finally, we also investigate how discriminative network filters and semantic parts are for the objects the network is trained to recognize.
+Finally, we also investigate how discriminative network filters and semantic parts are for recognizing objects.
 We explore the possibility that some filters respond to `parts' as recurrent discriminative patches, rather than truly semantic parts.
-We find that, for each class, there are on average 9 discriminative filters that are largely responsible for recognizing it.
+We find that, for each object class in PASCAL-Part, there are on average 9 discriminative filters that are largely responsible for recognizing it.
 Interestingly, 40\% of these are also semantic according to human judgements, which is a much greater proportion than the 7\% found when considering {\em all} filters.
 The overlap between which filters are discriminative and which ones are semantic might be the reason why previous works~\citep{zeiler14eccv,simonyan14iclr_w} have suggested a stronger emergence of semantic parts, based on qualitative visual inspection.
-We also investigate to what degree the emergence of semantic parts in the network correlates with their discriminativness for recognition.
+We also investigate to what degree the emergence of semantic parts in the network correlates with their discriminativeness for recognition.
 Interestingly, these are highly correlated: semantic parts that are discriminative emerge much more than other semantic parts.
 While this is generally assumed in the community, ours is the first work presenting a proper quantitative evaluation that turns this assumption into a fact.

 The rest of the paper is organized as follows.
 Section~\ref{sec:cnn:relatedWork} discusses some related work.
 Section~\ref{sec:cnn:pascalParts} presents our quantitative evaluation using PASCAL-Part bounding-boxes, while evaluation using human judgements is presented in section~\ref{sec:cnn:humans}.
 The discriminativeness of filters is investigated in section~\ref{sec:cnn:discr_filters}, while the discriminativeness of semantic parts in section~\ref{sec:cnn:discrim_parts}.
 Finally, section~\ref{sec:cnn:conclusions} summarizes the conclusions of our study.